mattpe/wbma/docs/w2-providers.md

     ...
     ```
     * see Week 1 task 2 for help
-5. Create new component 'listMedia'
-6. Call 'getAllMedia' on ListMedia component and use ```console.log``` to log the returned data
+1. In HomePage component call 'getAllMedia' and use ```console.log``` to log the returned data
-    - to call getAllMedia, you need to inject MediaService to constructor.
-Call it mediaService ```...(private mediaService: MediaService)```
+    - to call getAllMedia, you need to inject MediaProvider to constructor.
+Call it mediaProvider ```...(private mediaProvider: MediaProvider)```

-7. Create HTML list of images to template of ListMedia-component
+1. Use the existing list in home.html template
     - display image's [thumbnail](http://media.mw.metropolia.fi/wbma/docs/#api-Media-GetFile) version
     - display also image's title and description

 ---

 # HTTP client.
-Setting headers
+Setting headers TODO something else here

 1. Create another service to services folder.
 Call it digitransit It should fetch data from Digitransit Routing API
     - [Documentation](https://digitransit.fi/en/developers/apis/1-routing-api/)